 # # matchFields <chr>, transmissionDateFrom <chr>, transmissionDateTo <chr>

-As you can see this vessel returns a dataframe with two rows.
+As you can see, this vessel returns a dataframe with two rows.
 One corresponds to our original search, where ssvid (MMSI) equals 224224000.

-The second line has a different ssvid, but the same name and IMO number.
-The two lines correspond to the same vessel, and as you can see form the fields transmissionDateFrom and transmissionDateTo, flag, and ssvid, the vessel operated with a Spain flag (ESP) and one ssvid between 2015 and 2019, then it was reflagged and operated with a BES flag (from Bonaire, Sint Eustatius and Saba) between 2019 and 2023.
+The two lines correspond to the same vessel, and as you can see from the fields transmissionDateFrom and transmissionDateTo, flag, and ssvid, the vessel operated with a Spain flag (ESP) and one ssvid between 2015 and 2019, then it was reflagged and operated with a BES flag (from Bonaire, Sint Eustatius and Saba) between 2019 and 2023.
 The change in ssvid reflects the reflagging operation because the first three digits of MMSI correspond to the flag country.

 Variable matchFields reports that the matching was done using "SEVERAL_FIELDS".